Reduce Manufacturing Costs Using Lean Manufacturing Tools

-Adopting lean manufacturing principles can reduce manufacturing costs by increasing labor productivity, cutting production throughput times, reducing inventories, and cutting errors and scrap by as much as half.
-So, what is “Lean”?
-It is a simple and effective way of conducting business processes.
-It characterizes all activities as either value-added or non-value-added with the focus on eliminating non-value-added activities (wastes).
+Adopting lean manufacturing principles can reduce manufacturing costs.
+How?
+By increasing labor productivity, cutting production throughput times, reducing inventories, cutting errors and scrap by as much as half.

-Just think about reducing your production time or cost by even half of that — what would that do to your bottom line?
-Cost saved drops directly to the bottom line.
-For example, assuming that your product costs are split evenly between raw material, labor and overhead, a 30% reduction in labor means that your product cost decreased by 10% (.3 X 33.33).
+Example, assume your product costs are split evenly between raw material, labor and overhead.
+A 30% reduction in labor means your product cost decreased by 10% (.3 X 33.33).
 That might be a 10% increase (or more) in your EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization).
-What do you think your controller will say to a 10% improvement in bottom line because you are doing things more efficiently?
+Safe to say your controller would welcome a 10% improvement in bottom line due to increased efficiencies!

 Download our article on Lean Manufacturing Insights which covers the principles of using lean production to reduce manufacturing costs.
 It provides more detail on the forms of waste and information on several of the lean tools.